Here is a selection of tools that I find useful in creating websites.

 This is a wonderful color palette generator that we can use as a basis for your website design and other elements.

-This is a donation-based stock photography library.
+This is a donation-based photography and illustration library.
 It’s entirely up to you if, when and how much you pay.
 This is a great place to find banner images, background images and textures, or other image elements.
+Hint: Stick with a single artist and make one larger donation.

-Google Font is a large collection of free web fonts that seamlessly work with Elegant Themes.
-You’ll need at least one header font and one body font.
+Google Font is a large collection of free web fonts.
+You’ll need one or two header fonts and one body font.

 This may be my favorite thing on the web.
 It’s a copywriting tool that offers suggestions to make your writing bold and clear.
 The best web writing is clear, to the point, and scannable.
 Your website is not the place to be verbose.
 See this article by usability expert, Jakob Nielsen.